Avnet/avnet-azure-sphere-AzureRTOS/Examples/AvnetGenericRTApp/README.md

 2. Create a new *.h file to define the commands and responses for your new application
 3. Populate the ```initialize_hardware(void)``` function to initialize your new hardware interface
 3. Identify the locations in the project where the application returns data to the high level application and add code to read your sensor(s)
-4. If you need to continually read your sensors into global variables refer to the Grove GPS sample to see how that application implements an additional thread to read the sensor data into a global variable.
+4. If you need to continually read your sensors into global variables refer to the LSM6DSO sample to see how that application implements an additional thread to read the sensor data into global variables.
 # The appliation supports the following Avnet inter-core implementation messages . . .

 * IC_SAMPLE_HEARTBEAT